1955 Pontiac Facts, Figures, and Specifications

 General Year Information – 1955 Pontiac

 A completely new body and chassis were developed for all 1955 Pontiacs.
-Changes from 1954 included a massive, divided bumper grille, revised body moldings, split ‘Silver Streak’ bands, twin streaks atop rear fenders, swept-style front wheel cutouts, and wraparound windshields.
+Changes from 1954 included a massive, divided bumper grille, revised body moldings, split “Silver Streak” bands – twin streaks atop rear fenders, swept-style front wheel cutouts, and wraparound windshields.

 Model year production peaked at 554,106 full-sized units, an increase of 266,362 – almost double 1954 production.
-V-8 power counted in the 50s.
+There was no doubt that OHV V-8 power counted in the 50s.

 1955 Pontiac Factoids